Lies, Damn Lies and Statistics

 Huggies – "57% of babies will experience some form of nappy rash every 2-3 weeks"

-Secondly, by classing any sort of rashing in the area as "some form of nappy rash", the true incidence of nappy rash is effectively masked.
-Real nappy rash is a very specific condition, and the treatment for this is completely different than for other forms of rashing in the nappy area.
-See my section on this entire topic.
+Secondly, by classing any sort of rashing in the area as 'some form of nappy rash', the true incidence of nappy rash is effectively masked.
+Actual nappy rash is a very specific condition, and the treatment for this is completely different than for other forms of rashing in the nappy area.
+Nappy rash is discussed in further detail here.

-Thirdly, if this statistic does in fact bear any relation to the true incidence of nappy rash, what is most interesting about it is the fact that it apparently represents a huge rise in cases of nappy rash as the use of disposables has increased dramatically in the last 20 years.
-Ask your health visitor or midwife what they think of this statistic.
+Thirdly, if this statistic does in fact bear any relation to the true incidence of nappy rash, is this at all related to the dramatic increase in the use of disposables in recent years?
 All I can say is: so much for the so-called protective effect of the stay dry layer.

 Pampers Environmental Information leaflet – "Polymer salts (ie. sodium polyacrylate crystals) have been used in many products for many years"